Nutrition

 Last but certainly not least on this list of foods that relieve stress is the unassuming garlic.
 Not only does garlic add depth to any dish, but this sulfur-rich vegetable could also play a role in boosting glutathione levels, which are responsible for protecting your body's cells from oxidative stress.

-As one of the many foods that relieve stress, garlic has also been found to improve mood regulation.
-Try adding it to sauces and soups or even roasting or making garlic confit for an extra burst of flavor.
+Like many foods that relieve stress, garlic has also been found to improve mood regulation.
+Try adding it to sauces and soups or even roasting it or making garlic confit to add an extra burst of flavor to all your favorite recipes.

 via Canva

-If you can’t make it to an in-person class, there are also healthy online cooking classes you can explore.
-These classes are just as effective in teaching you how to harness the power of foods that relieve stress, helping you to create nourishing dishes in the comfort of your home.
+If you can’t make it to an in-person event, there are also healthy online cooking classes you can explore.
+These are just as effective in teaching you how to harness the power of foods that relieve stress, helping you to create nourishing dishes in the comfort of your home.

 via Cozymeal